 Track 2 - Project Leads

 A Project Lead directs each Paragon project.
 Project Leads serve as key liaisons between the Fellows and government partners, facilitating communication and cooperation to ensure the alignment of project goals and government expectations.
 Project Leads must balance taking care of all administrative responsibilities so their Fellows can focus on the substantive portion of the project and shaping the overall direction and vision of the project.
-Generally, Project Leads are graduate or Ph.D. students, though undergraduates with extensive leadership or project management experience are also encouraged to apply.
+Generally, Project Leads are graduate or PhD students, though undergraduates with extensive leadership or project management experience are also encouraged to apply.

 Following the initial application round, we select a group of finalists to interview in a group setting.
-At this stage, students will be organized into teams of 7–8 and tasked to complete a mock policy assignment over the course of one week.
+At this stage, applicants will be organized into teams of 7–8 and tasked to complete a mock policy assignment over the course of a work week.
 From there, we will select Fellows based on their demonstrated effort, engagement with the rest of the team, and ability to collaborate asynchronously.
 We will select Project Leads based on their leadership qualities, problem-solving ability, and effectiveness in organizing and managing projects.

-If you are only applying to a Fellow position, we do not expect any previous policy expertise and will not evaluate your fit based on the deliverable.
+If you are only applying to a Fellow position, we do not expect any previous policy expertise and will not evaluate your fit based solely on the deliverable.
 Instead, we will focus on how you approach this assignment and work as a team.
 If you are applying to be a Project Lead, we will be particularly interested in how you navigate challenges and motivate team members to complete the project.